Bertie2011/thrown-exception-keyboard/docs/keymap.md

 * Both slash types are next to each other

 ## Navigations Layer
-This layer can be reached by pressing the inner thumb keys at the same time.
-It has arrow navigation on the left and a numpad on the right.
-This layer automatically deactivates when pressing space, backspace or enter.
+This layer has arrow navigation on the left and a numpad on the right.
+It automatically deactivates when pressing space, backspace or enter.
 The modifiers are not one shot on this layer, since they are to be used with multiple arrow key presses.

-Combos on the inner column allow opening the settings layer and starting caps word.
+Pressing the inner-most home row keys at the same time opens the settings layer.

 ![Nav Layer](assets/keymap/nav-layer.png)

 ## Settings Layer
-The settings layer only contains F-keys and some locking keys, future keys for RGB or other keyboard settings will appear here too.
+The settings layer only contains F-keys, some locking keys and keys for controlling RGB settings.

 ![Settings Layer](assets/keymap/settings-layer.png)